pstringe/Research-Development-and-Applications/Equipment/Representative Number Theory/Representative Number Theory Calc.md

 title: 				Untitled
 tags:
 ---
 Final : Given a `prima_representation` in the form of an array of characters, and a `value_dimension` in the form of an array of characters calculate and display `n` $hallucinatory\ sucessions$ as described in [[Representative Number Theory]].

 OBJ : given a string input, tokenize and encode using representative number theory.

 **Constraints**
-0. Given a plurality of propositions, sort by significance
+0. Given a plurality of propositions, sort by significance.
-1. Provide a plurality of values for the value space
+1. Provide a plurality of values for the value space.
 2. Enumerate the possibility space
 3. Given the possibility space, generate the space of possible generations.